 On April 20, 2010 the Deepwater Horizon drilling platform exploded in the Gulf of Mexico, starting a catastrophic oil leak from the well.
-Before it was capped three months later, approximately 134 million gallons of oil had spilled into the Gulf—the largest offshore oil spill in U.S. history.
+By the time it was capped three months later, approximately 134 million gallons of oil had spilled into the Gulf—the largest offshore oil spill in U.S. history.

 We provide technical and financial assistance for restoration projects that ensure fish have access to high quality habitat.
-Since 1991, NOAA has contributed technical and financial assistance to more than 2,000 projects, which have restored 130,000 acres of habitat and opened more than 6,000 stream miles for fish migration.
+Since 1991, NOAA has contributed technical and financial assistance to more than 3,600 projects, which have restored more than 152,000 acres of habitat and opened more than 6,700 stream miles for fish migration.

 America’s coasts are vital to our nation’s economy.
 Coastal communities rely on healthy habitat for recreation, tourism, and commercial activities like fishing—without it, these economic opportunities would suffer.